keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

 ## Simple date helpers

 While we are at it, wouldn't it be great to introduce quick helpers for well known colloquial date accessors, like yesterday, last week, tomorrow etc.?
-That is also easy, let's see how we can build out yesterday:
+That is also easy, let's see how we can build out yesterday.

-      @infix func - (let left:NSDate, let right:NSTimeInterval) -> NSDate {
-        return left.dateByAddingTimeInterval(-right)
-      }

 Here we will be adding a class function instead of an instance one to the ```NSDate```

       extension NSDate {
         class func yesterday() -> NSDate {
           return NSDate.date() - 1.days
         }
       }

 And voila!